News

 This article originated in the September/October 2015 issue of Safe Ride News.

-Dr. Marilyn Bull and DOT Secretary Fox
+This is Dr. Marilyn Bull and DOT Secretary Fox.

 Safe Ride News is pleased to report that Dr. Marilyn Bull has received a Champions of Change award from the White House and the U.S. Department of Transportation.
 Dr. Bull was recognized, along with 10 other recipients, at a ceremony in Washington, D.C., in October.
 The award honors individuals who have made a positive mark on the community by innovating in the field of transportation safety.
 (Pictured left DOT head, Secretary Anthony Foxx, presented Dr. Marilyn Bull with a Champions of Change award in October.)